Stage one of Taupō's first shovel-ready project to start next month

 "We have conversations with contractors since we made these applications and there's a number of firms both in the consultancy design phase and the physical construction part of it locally who can do the job."

-Mr Green says the council is acutely aware that there will be some disruption to businesses and is working with Towncentre Taupō, the Taupō Chamber of Commerce and Hospitality NZ to try to manage that, but adds that post-construction the upgrade will encourage people to stay and shop in the town centre.
+Green said the council was acutely aware that there would be some disruption to businesses and was working with Towncentre Taupō, the Taupō Chamber of Commerce and Hospitality NZ to try to manage that, but added that post-construction the upgrade would encourage people to stay and shop in the town centre.

 "The construction period will have an impact, we're going to do everything we can to try and avoid that through the learnings we have picked up through other works we've done.
 We'll try and design and schedule it in chunks so we can keep people moving through and around business, weekends and the like but there still will be an impact, we are on a tight time frame.